VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/input-order-address-type.md

 # InputOrderAddressType ==~object~==

-The `InputOrderAddressType` is a type that represents the input object for creating or updating an order address.
+This type represents the input object for creating or updating an order address.

 ## Fields